-Ordinance #2014-050 Application #2013I-002-3-13 Page 10 of 28 description continues to explain that "areas which are appropriate for the Multi-Use designation include...those developments that comprise of at least 250 acres and provide for master planned communities...".
+Further, the Multi-Use land use category as described in the FLUE is intended to accommodate the development "of areas in a larger size and scale."
+The category description continues to explain that "areas which are appropriate for the Multi-Use designation include...those developments that comprise of at least 250 acres and provide for master planned communities...".
 The larger development plan of the eight proposed land use amendments qualifies for the Multi-Use land use category.
 In order to ensure adequate public facilities are provided concurrent with development and to facilitate the integration of land uses with an efficient system of internal circulation and connection, as described in the FLUE Goals, Objectives and Policies, the larger development plan for land use applications 2013I-001 through 2013I-008 should be reviewed in its entirety under one land use application.